kubeshop/testkube-docs/docs/articles/test-triggers.md

 # Kubernetes Event Triggers

-Testkube allows you to automate running test workflows by defining triggers on certain events for various Kubernetes resources.
+Testkube allows you to automate running Test Workflows by defining triggers on certain events for various Kubernetes resources.

 ## What is a Testkube Event Trigger?